Gaston900/PSMSlugForever/README.md

-# PSMAME PLUS
+# PSMAME PLUS (Metal Slug Forever Special Edition Final)
-What is PSMAME PLUS?

-This is a special mini edition of the Project Shadow emulator, which uses the source code from the HBMAME 0.215 emulator.
-This version was used, since it has a submenu of a cheat that adjusts the automatic trigger, which was removed in the current update.
+It is called Project Shadow Mame Plus (Metal Slug Forever Special Edition Final), this project was part of the HBMAME emulator in the year 2018 – 2020.

+Afterwards, it has been decided to make the project independent in 2021, providing all kinds of support, repairing all bugs and glitches, correcting incompatibility with the NeoGeo system, etc.

-The beginning of this project was in 2019, where I offer users the pleasure of being able to play all the franchises of the Metal Slug games of the "Neo Geo MVS" arcade system.
+Version 0.215 [HBMAME] is being used as the base system.
+Users are being offered the pleasure and convenience of being able to play all the Metal Slug game franchises of the "Neo Geo MVS" Arcade system.

-It will also include unofficial versions known as "hacks".
+Unofficial versions known as "hacks" are also included.

-Please note that the use of this emulator is prohibited for any commercial use or the project was used for an economic fundraiser.